JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 If you write such code in IDE, it will compile but fail in runtime with `UnsupportedOperationException`.

-Apparently from Java, in Kotlin you can explicitly declare mutable or fully immutable collections depending on your needs.
+Apparently from Java, in Kotlin you explicitly declare mutable or fully immutable collections depending on your needs.
 If you try to modify an immutable collection, the code won’t compile:

 ```kotlin